SSDS-Croatia/SSDS-2020/Day-1/README.md

 * Benchmarking Graph Neural Networks

-The **Lectures** subfolder contains materials from presentations.
+The **Lecture** subfolder contains materials from presentations.
 Slides of the lecture can be also found here: LINK_TO_LECTURES

 The **Hands-on** subfolder contain materials for PyTorch hands-on session.